dandi/dandi.github.io/_posts/data_reuse_000458.md

 These differences highlight the potential for further reanalysis of Dandiset #000458.
 Future studies could explore more similar experimental conditions, conduct a more thorough treatment of relevant response time periods, or investigate different aspects of anesthesia's effects altogether.

 ## The Power of Open Data
-[Insert quote from Burman et al. about their experience with DANDI]
+[Insert quote(s) from Burman et al. and Claar et al. about their experience with DANDI]

-As this case study demonstrates, the availability of open datasets like those on DANDI can accelerate scientific discovery by allowing researchers to build upon and extend each other's work.
-Whether you're a seasoned neuroscientist or a curious data analyst, we encourage you to explore the wealth of data available on DANDI.
-Who knows what insights you might uncover?
+[Insert brief commentary on quote(s)]

+For those inspired by the work of Claar, Burman, and their teams, the journey doesn’t end here.
 To get you started, we've prepared a Jupyter [notebook](https://github.com/dandi/example-notebooks/blob/566f8415babd46054c79257f7b80416eafea823b/000458/AllenInstitute/reanalysis.ipynb) demonstrating some basic reanalysis of Dandiset #000458.
+This tool will help you dive right into the data, guiding you through the initial steps of exploration and analysis.

-Remember, every dataset tells a story – and with open science, you have the opportunity to uncover new chapters.
-Happy exploring!
+By engaging with this open science platform, you become part of a larger community of researchers who are building on each other's work and driving the field forward.
+In the world of open science, collaboration and curiosity drive discovery—so why not see where the data takes you?